PwnPeter/LCD35-show-ARM64-PI-4B/README.md

-A quick guide on how to install a (3.5) waveshare(/clone) or LCD35-show LCD on a Raspberry Pi running 64bit OS (tested with Raspbien and Kali).
+A quick guide on how to install a (3.5) waveshare(/clone) or LCD35-show LCD on a Raspberry Pi running 64bit OS (tested with Raspbian and Kali).
 Guide is written for 3.5 inch screen but could be adapted for any screen.

 # Installation